Last update: version 1.3.0 – August 2025)

 Selected or unselected

-Jukehead already comes with a selection of label files, but you can add your own JPG or BMP files to that folder.
+Jukehead has a selection of Title Strip files, but you need to download them separately.
+You can also add your own JPG or BMP files or search the internet for image files to add.
+Just add them to the labels folder.
 I suggest using files with roughly the same width/height ratio as the ones that came with Jukehead.

-From the pull down menu Print you can select these two options: print labels or Print list for the records currently shown in your list.
+From the pull down menu Print you can select Print Title Strips for the records currently shown in your Collection List.
 Use the filters to manipulate the list.
-You can use the settings screen to change things like font, font size, label distance, etc. With the Y offset settings you can move the lines on your labels slightly up or down.
+You can use the Print Screen to change things like font, font size, label distance, column size, etc. Max. width (%) will set how far the text will keep clear from the edges of the labels.

 Importing a CSV file